There are a lot of Disney World challenges going around.

-But we’ve come up with the ultimate Disney resort lover challenge, which sounds a little crazy, but is a ton of fun and a full day’s worth of activity and memories.
+But we’ve come up with the ultimate Disney resort lover challenge, the Disney Resort Hopping Itinerary of 2023 (all resorts in one day!) which sounds a little crazy, but is a ton of fun and a full day’s worth of activity and memories.

-What is the Disney World Resort Hopper Challenge?
+What is the Disney World Resort Hopping Challenge?

-The name of the game is to get to the lobby of every Disney World resort in one day only using Disney World transportation.
+The name of the game is Disney resort hopping – to get to the lobby of every Disney World resort in one day only using Disney World transportation.